bvbohnen/X3_Customizer/Documentation.md

       If a Bounce mod's wall file is found, it will be updated with the new variants.

+      Note: in FL some ships, notably pirates, have ambiguous tships entries are wont be well supported by this transform.
+Some new ship variants, eg. "armored transporter", are not yet fully supported.

       Special attributes, such as turret count and weapon compatibitities, are not considered.
 Variants are added base on ship name and race; pirate variants are handled separately from standard variants.
 Ships without extensions or cargo are ignored (eg. drones, weapon platforms).

       * ship_types: